 Click that and then select your party.
 Basically, the tickets you purchased and linked.

-After selecting a date, you’ll be prompted to select a park, and verify that you’re a California resident and visiting with no more than 3 households.
+After selecting a date, you’ll be prompted to select a park.
 You will then confirm your reservation, and can book additional dates without repeating the lengthy virtual queue process.

 If you don’t want to read any of those (can’t blame you!), the commonality is that they were all slow-motion train wrecks.
 During the headache-inducing process, many of the participants got intimately acquainted with the details of Disney’s virtual waiting rooms, spending multiple hours in a queue only to have the system crash.
 Some spent the better part of a day doing that only to come up empty handed.
 Anyone who has tried to do a Disney opening day “thing” probably has their own “unbelievable” horror story.
 (I believe them all.)